125Akash/BeyondBonds/README.md

 ## Contributing

-If you'd like to contribute to BeyondBonds, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to BeyondBonds, Contribute to it